edent/SuperTinyIcons/CONTRIBUTING.md

 You can shrink the file size using tools like [Yann Armelin's SVG Path Editor](https://yqnn.github.io/svg-path-editor/), or [svgo](https://github.com/svg/svgo), or [svgcleaner](https://github.com/RazrFalcon/svgcleaner).

-## Edit Readme

-You will need to update the README.
-To do this, run:

-`python3 update_readme.py`

-This will update the average file size at the top of the file as well as regenerate the table of icons.
-It will also update the REFERENCE.md and CHECK.html files.

 ## Other files

 Additionally, you can do these helpful things if you have time: